Vancouver Public Library

 Vancouver Public Library (VPL) is the public library system for the city of Vancouver, British Columbia.
-In 2013, VPL had more than 6.9 million visits with patrons borrowing nearly 9.5 million items including: books, ebooks, CDs, DVDs, video games, newspapers and magazines.
-Across 22 locations and online, VPL serves nearly 428,000 active members and is the third-largest public library system in Canada.
+In 2023, VPL had more than 4.6 million visits with patrons borrowing nearly 10.4 million items including: books, ebooks, CDs, DVDs, video games, newspapers and magazines.
+Across 21 locations and online, VPL serves over 236,000 active members and is the largest public library system in British Columbia.

 Services

 The Vancouver Public Library includes a large collection of books and digital content.
 The library provides community information, programs for children, youth, and adults, and delivery to homebound individuals.
 In addition, the library also provides access to information and reference services, text databases, interlibrary loan services.

 One Book, One Vancouver

 One Book, One Vancouver was a citywide book club sponsored by the Vancouver Public Library.
 Titles were selected by the library staff, who voted on one of four titles presented by the One Book, One Vancouver Organizing Committee.
 It was discontinued after 2010.